 Active and Entertaining Nature Lovers

-Definitely, it was not an easy task that required both strengths and endurance.
-But in spite of physical challenges of this type of job, it was obvious that Alex loved it.
-Like majority of the natives of Kauai, he loved staying active and spending time outside.
+Definitely, it was not an easy task for a single father and required both strength and endurance.
+But in spite of the physical challenges of the job, it was obvious that Alex loved it.
+Like the majority of the natives of Kauai, he loved staying active and spending time outside.
 That was not just a part of his job.
-More important, it was part of his life and daily activities.
+It was part of his life and daily routine.

-For example, the smart boy warned every canoe guest about ten-tooth crocodile who lived in the river and found any hands dipped in the water very delicious.
-Never mind, that no other not so ordinary people of Kauai including his own farther had never seen, heard or known about the crocodiles in Wailua River.
+For example, the smart boy warned every canoe guest about a ten-tooth crocodile who lived in the river and found any hands dipped in the water very delicious.
+Never mind that nobody on Kauai, including his own farther, saw, heard, or known anything about the crocodiles in the Wailua River.

-Artists and Creatives
+Talented Artists and Creatives

 Spirit of Aloha

 Aloha is a way of living.
 It’s a spirit that makes the island and its inhabitants friendly and welcoming to each other and the visitors.
-You will see that warmth and eagerness to help everywhere.
-Genial smile of a hotel receptionist and detailed instructions of a grocery store cashier make your feel at home.
-Perky expressions of a side-road fruit seller and friendly faces of strangers invite to participate in this island life.
+You can see that warmth and eagerness to help everywhere… In genuine smile of a hotel receptionist and detailed instructions of a grocery store cashier that make your feel at home.
+In perky expressions of a roadside fruit seller and friendly faces of strangers that invite you to participate in the everyday life of Kauai.